 - Version Control and sharing applications

-- Import to Eclipse

-- Exporting to supported IDEs
+- Using supported IDEs

-- Patched flashloaders for AIROCTM CYW208xx devices

 - Generating files for XMC[TM] Simulator tool

 7.1 Version Control and sharing applications

 If you are working on a design with more than one person, it is common to share an application using some type of version control system, by manually copying files, or exporting from a supported IDE.
 This section covers the files to include or exclude when sharing, as well as how to share using various methods.